India 2026 Monsoon: Jupiter Exaltation Lands on the Natal Moon

 Why does Jupiter on natal Moon predict good rainfall?

 Vedic tradition reads Jupiter (Brihaspati) as the karaka of abundance, growth and water; the Moon as the natural significator of water bodies, emotional nourishment and the rhythm of monsoon-dependent civilisation.
 Jupiter aspecting natal Moon on a country chart is the classical signature for expansion of the chart's emotional, agricultural and water-related themes.
-The 1.41x calibrated lift reflects 15 documented India events including agricultural and economic expansions, not just monsoon-specific outcomes; the directional read is favourable.
+The strong historical pressure pattern reflects 15 documented India events including agricultural and economic expansions, not just monsoon-specific outcomes; the directional read is favourable.

 What happens if the monsoon fails?